abhilash1392/wrong-rating/README.md

 Input: ("This app is amazing at sucking.",1)
 This would identify this as wrong rating.

-The model cannot deal with spelling mistakes tried using TextBlob but that lead to even bad results as "This is awsome" became "His is some"
+The model cannot check spelling mistakes.